davidjguru/davidjguru.github.io/_posts/2020-08-31-Drupal-&-DevOps-Provisioning-with-Terraform.md

 ## 5- Defining the execution goals
 Ok, we come to the most interesting part of this process...**What do we really want to achieve with our machines?**...**What do we need to install?**...It's time to define what goals our Terraform implementation plan will have.

+The scope of this test will be simply left installed in the remote environment Docker and Docker Compose, for later, in subsequent posts, connect this point from Ansible playbooks and continue the process.

 So first, we'll create a new Terraform file, called as my project: "new-drupal-droplet.tf" where I can add all the information about my needs.
 So using my usual editor:
 ```bash
 vim new-drupal-droplet.tf